Text Last Updated 10 April 2017

 Keep your passport and copies of important documents in a safe place (with a friend or relative).

-Think about telling your employer about your situation.
+Think about telling your employer and especially welfare officer, or any other people you can trust, about your situation.

 Always report the violence or criminal damage to the Police.
 Ask to speak to the Community Safety Unit or Domestic Violence Unit because there are officers who have appropriate training, experience to help.